scottjacksonx/hu/README.md

 - What application do I spend the most time in?
 Find the most commonly occurring frontmost application.
 - What websites do I visit the most often?
 Get the most frequently-appearing domain.
+- How much of what I do at the Coffee Shop With the WiFi is work, and how much is refreshing Hacker News?
 - How does the weather affect the kind of music I listen to?
 Compare the list of songs you listened to when the weather was "Cloudy" to the songs you listened to when the weather was "Fine."
 - What time of day do I listen to music most at?
 See how many songs I listened to between 6pm and 12am and compare that number with how many songs I listened to between 9am and 3pm.